-What We Do What We Do Not Do • Emphasize performance-based, at risk compensation.
-X Do not grant uncapped cash incentives or guaranteed equity compensation. • Emphasize the use of equity compensation to promote executive retention and reward long-term value creation. x Do not provide significant perquisites. • Weight the overall pay mix towards incentive compensation for senior executives. x Do not provide any compensation-related tax gross-ups. • Engage an independent compensation consultant to advise our Compensation Committee. × Do not reprice our stock option awards and our equity incentive plan expressly forbids exchanging underwater options for cash without stockholder approval.
+What We Do What We Do Not Do 1 Emphasize performance-based, at risk compensation. x Do not grant uncapped cash incentives or guaranteed equity compensation.
+1 Emphasize the use of equity compensation to promote executive retention and reward long-term value creation. × Do not provide significant perquisites.
+1 Weight the overall pay mix towards incentive compensation for senior executives. × Do not provide any compensation-related tax gross-ups.
+1 Engage an independent compensation consultant to advise our Compensation Committee. × Do not reprice our stock option awards.
+1 Maintain a Policy for Recovery of Erroneously Awarded Compensation compliant with SEC and Nasdaq rules.
+2024 F Proxy Statement 3.
+4 Ą